 Cherry Heartwood vs Sapwood

 The heartwood of cherry color is rich red to reddish-brown.
 Its color varies and depends on many things.
-Its color darkens overtime when it comes in contact with light.
-The grain of cherry wood is uniform, straight.
+Its color darkens over time when it comes in contact with light.
+The grain of the cherry wood is uniform, straight.
 So that it gives a great appearance.

 The color of cherry sapwood is light yellow.
-Cherry trees have sapwood wide amounts.
+Cherry trees have a wide amount of sapwood.
 It also darkens over time but never as much as heartwood.